erlend-sh/learndiscourse/README.md

   ### Collection

-  1. Create the `<collection_name>-<language-code>` in the root directory.
+  1. Create the `_<language-code>` in the root directory.
   2. Declare the meta attributes in the `_config.yml`.
-    - Add a `<collection_name>-<language-code>` under `collections`, set the output to true to enable front matter and assign a permalink url.
+    - Add a `<language-code>` under `collections`, set the output to true to enable front matter and assign a permalink url.
   3. Add scope default variables to collection items.

   ### Collection item

   1. Create a markdown file in the collection folder.
   2. Assign the meta attributes in the file. `title` is required.
-You can assign the translated version if you want.
+Assign a `name` to match it with its translated versions as well.

   ### Portal page